silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 **NOTICE**:
 * On Jan 9, 2015 Counterparty started reccommending deterministically built Bitcoin Core 0.10.0 binaries from [this Github repo](https://github.com/btcdrak/bitcoin/releases).
-* It is important to install (or rebuild) a recent 0.10.0 build that uses OpenSSL 1.0.1k (or older release with backported fixes).
+* It is important to install (or rebuild) a recent 0.10.0 (rc2 or newer) build that uses OpenSSL 1.0.1k (or an version with fixes backported from that OpenSSL source code).
-* Since mid January Federated Node setup scripts from `develop` branch of `counterparty_build` download and install Bitcoin Core v0.10.0 from above source.
-Starting with counterpartyd v9.49.4 (when released) you should use Bitcoin Core v0.10.0.
+* Since mid January Federated Node setup scripts from `develop` branch of `counterparty_build` download and install Bitcoin Core v0.10.0 from the above source.
+Starting with counterpartyd v9.49.4 (when released) users should exclusively use Bitcoin Core v0.10.0 releases.

 **Q: What's this?**